-We work with the judges in chambers and support magistrates when issues come up for standards and goals.
+We work with the judges and support magistrates when issues come up for standards and goals.
 And the judges, if they're running behind on something, they need some assistance.
 I try to coordinate with their chambers, offer any assistance.
 Some of our court attorney referees that are at large, we deploy them where needed.
+So, I kind of monitor those assignments.

 I'm on some task forces, interview panels, and then we also have a volunteer summer internship program that I administer.

-When I leave every evening, I try to leave a pile of what I'm going to be working on the next day.
-It seems that when I come in it's stillthat's what it comes down to.
+It's kind of back and forth juggling.
+When I leave every evening, I try to leave a pile what I'm going to be working on the next day, the things that kind of got thrown off track. -